TagirSharipov/adesso-nextjs/README.md

 - The UI/UX design is implemented according to personal preference, utilizing a mix of styling approaches.
 - Multilingual support is implemented using JSON files for different languages.
 - The filtering feature allows users to filter the user list based on name, email, gender, and status.

+## ToDo

+Among the many improvements that should be made, the most desired is to add Suspense to display a TableSkeleton component while loading data.
+I have actually added it, but I encountered some confusion with disabling optimistic rendering when changing the table page.
+So I decided to study it deeper lately.